-Twenty10 provides safer spaces for young LGBTIQA+ people to be themselves.
+In 2022, Twenty10 is celebrating 40 years of providing safer spaces for young LGBTIQA+ people to be themselves - we are officially old!
 We do this in our physical spaces but know it is equally important to make sure we do this in our digital spaces.